-Does Tri-County mandate what a school is doing in regards to the COVID-19 response?
+Does Tri-County Health Department mandate what a school is doing in regards to the COVID-19 response?

-The school is taking all of the required preventive measures like keeping students six-feet apart, requiring masks and frequently disinfecting surfaces.
+The school is taking all of the required preventive measures such as requiring masks and frequently disinfecting surfaces.
 How were they exposed?

 Why can't the school or public health department tell me what classroom it was or who was sick?

-If you or someone in your family tested positive for COVID, we would be unable to provide your private information to other callers.
+If you or someone in your family tested positive for COVID-19, we would be unable to provide your private information to other callers.